Investor deck — enter the access code to continue.

 Educators describe any goal (“teach addition through food recipes”), Nookly drafts a plan the teacher can shape, then builds the finished deck, cards, or activity — quality-judged and classroom-ready.

-Creators publish Nookly-made resources to the marketplace; every buyer gets a version personalized to their child in one click.
+Creators publish Nookly-made resources to the marketplace; to save time, if a buyer wants to start from a template, they can remix it to get a version personalized to their child in one click.
 The same template sells to thousands — and arrives differently every time.

 The circle of care around a child — teacher, parent, therapist — holds context no foundation model was ever trained on.
 That's our moat.